 - At 100% zoom level, a 1:1 ratio on the iPad is true-to-life.
 Place a ruler on the screen and 1:1 in will actually be 1 inch both on ruler and on screen.

 From this point onward, all tool and measurement values will appear according to this scale, so don’t be surprised when a pen set to 2 points is suddenly .015 inches.
-Your tool presets will be the same as you’ve set, only the units will be converted.
+Your tool presets will be the same as you’ve set, but the units will display as converted.

 How to Set Scale with an Imported Plan or Photo